teaforthecat/bones-client/README.md

 ### Configuration

 Minimal configuration is required.
 The `bones.client` will establish a SSE connection when the client is started.
-It the client is not authenticated...tbd
+It the client is not authenticated the client will have to be started again upon login.

 ```clojure
 (require '[bones.client :as client])